Guide to Alien Crosstalk in Network Cabling Systems

 - Exceeding bend radius

-Because both Siemon Z-MAX 6A shielded and TERA S/FTP cable designs resist deformation and their shields are significantly less susceptible to damage, their overall performance is less likely to be adversely affected by poor installation practices.
-F/UTP cable offers resistance to crushing due to the foil reinforcement and fewer air spaces in the design.
-S/FTP cabling offers even more resistance to crushing due to the cable's increased foil and braid content and the connector's robust design.
+Because both Siemon shielded Z-MAX 6A and TERA S/FTP cable designs resist deformation and their shields are significantly less susceptible to damage, their alien crosstalk performance is less likely to be adversely affected by poor installation practices.
+F/UTP cable offers resistance to deformation due to the foil reinforcement and fewer air spaces in the design.
+S/FTP cabling offers even more resistance to deformation due to the cable's increased foil and braid content and the connector's robust design.

 As part of the installation process, field testing for alien crosstalk should be considered.